 So INTELLO is reliable and proven by data – but you can’t help asking: Okay, can we improve on this vapor control?

-- Reduce the variability, making the maximum drying capacity less than 5 perms, so when it’s fully open your trying to dry through the low range of a class III vapor retarder?
-Don’t think so.
+- Reduce the variability, making the maximum drying capacity less than 5 perms, so when it’s fully open you’re trying to dry through the low range of a class III vapor retarder?
+Bad idea

 - Allow it to open up quicker?
-Let’s not go there.
-Don’t want to load our assemblies with vapor when interior a healthy 50%RH.
+Let’s not go there – you don’t want to load your assemblies with vapor when the interior is at a healthy 50%RH

 - Give the vapor permeability a direction?
 Nyet, Vladimir.
 (And don’t install it backward or the non-improvement can have unintended negative consequences.)